danielabar/vagrant-tuts/README.md

 # Tuts Plus - Virtual Machines with Vagrant and Puppet

-Course notes and exercises from [Tuts+ Premium](https://tutsplus.com) course [Cleaner Code with CoffeeScript](https://tutsplus.com/course/virtual-machines-with-vagrant-and-puppet/)
+Course notes and exercises from [Tuts+ Premium](https://tutsplus.com) course [Virtual Machines with Vagrant and Puppet](https://tutsplus.com/course/virtual-machines-with-vagrant-and-puppet/)

 ## Setup
 For this course, Virtual Box is used as the Vagrant provider.